-1) Make It Part Of Your Onboarding Process
+1. Make It Part Of your Onboarding Process

-On one hand, companies spend a lot of money in training new employees.
+On one hand, companies spend a lot of money on training new employees.
 On the other hand, they can save a lot of money by getting existing employees with outstanding work performance and knowledge, to tutor new hires.

 Why not do the same?
 You can make the mentorship part of your onboarding program and ensure that every inexperienced new hire shadow experienced workers in your company for a while so that they can be brought up to speed about how things work in your company.